 Update your audience – This is where the rubber meets the road and understanding who your target audience is will help save you time and money.
 If you need additional help defining your target audience, please feel free to send us an email.

-Select where you want your ads to show, Desktop or Mobile, and if you only want your ads to indicate when the user is connected to Wi-Fi, you can select that here also.
+Select where you want your ads to show, Desktop or Mobile, and if you only want your ads to indicate when the user are connected to Wi-Fi, you can select that here also.

 Optimize the bid process, do you want Facebook to adjust the amount you spend per lead or do you want to choose what a lead is worth to you.
 In most cases, it’s better to have it automatically adjust the bid for you.